Profile: Dominique Strauss-Kahn

 He is also known to enjoy a lavish lifestyle.

-Earlier this year Mr Strauss-Kahn separated from his wife of some 21 years, Anne Sinclair.
+In 2012 Mr Strauss-Kahn separated from his wife of some 21 years, Anne Sinclair.

 The American-French journalist is one of France's richest heiresses, having inherited a fortune from her grandfather, Paul Rosenberg, a leading French art dealer who represented Pablo Picasso and Henri Matisse among others.